Roboy/RoboyVR/README.md

 * 128 MB of VRAM
 * 30 GB HDD space

-4) Set network settings to network-bridge or host-only
+4) Set network settings to Bridged-Adapter or Host-Only

 ## Part 1.2: Install ROS & Roboy on Ubuntu